 Seville museums cover a wide range of subjects, from paintings to archeological pieces and even our most famous art, flamenco.

-Spain is a country full of surprises and Sevilla is not an exception.
-It is the mecca of bullfights, has astonishing churches and so many amazing palaces that you may even feel overwhelmed.
+You should check this Guide to sightseeing in Sevilla, Spain.
+The city is the mecca of bullfights, has astonishing churches and so many amazing palaces that you may even feel overwhelmed.

 There is an amazing list of sights in Seville, Spain’s most beautiful city according to most.
 It has an incredible appeal to both foreigners and Spaniards because of its light, the way Sevillanos enjoy themselves and its gorgeous architecture.
 Seville is one of the most romantic cities in Europe with a mixture of Roman reminiscences and Moorish traditions.
 So, without a doubt, you’ll be pretty soon delighted by its charm and passion.